vmware-samples/packer-examples-for-vsphere/README.md

          7  -  CentOS Stream 8 Server
          8  -  CentOS Linux 8 Server

       Microsoft Windows:

+         9  -  Windows Server 2022 - All
+        10  -  Windows Server 2022 - Standard Only
+        11  -  Windows Server 2022 - Datacenter Only
-         9  -  Windows Server 2019 - All
+        12  -  Windows Server 2019 - All
-        10  -  Windows Server 2019 - Standard Only
+        13  -  Windows Server 2019 - Standard Only
-        11  -  Windows Server 2019 - Datacenter Only
+        14  -  Windows Server 2019 - Datacenter Only
-        12  -  Windows Server 2016 - All
+        15  -  Windows Server 2016 - All
-        13  -  Windows Server 2016 - Standard Only
+        16  -  Windows Server 2016 - Standard Only
-        14  -  Windows Server 2016 - Datacenter Only
+        17  -  Windows Server 2016 - Datacenter Only

       Other: